-This documentation only covers adding Radarr to LunaSea via local area network (LAN) connections, and does not cover exposing Radarr externally and connecting remotely.
+This documentation only covers adding Radarr to LunaSea via local network (LAN) connections, and does not cover exposing Radarr externally and connecting remotely.

 If you are running a different operating system, you can use any search engine to look up "Find local IP address on <your operating system>" to typically find tons of guides for any platform.

 It is recommended to set your host machine's IP address to be statically assigned instead of dynamic/DHCP.
 This ensures that the IP address will not change through machine or network reboots.